Professor Alison Hammond

 - develop, evaluate and implement novel interventions, and evaluate current interventions, particularly in Rheumatology occupational therapy and in self-management education

-WORK-IA: development and evaluation of a Work retention programme for employed people with Inflammatory Arthritis: a randomised controlled feasibility trial; survey of Rheumatology OT provision; qualitative studies; and a definitive randomised controlled trial (currently in progress).
+WORKWELL: development and evaluation of a Work retention programme for employed people with Inflammatory Arthritis: a randomised controlled feasibility trial; survey of Rheumatology OT provision; qualitative studies; and a definitive randomised controlled trial (currently in progress).

 LMAP: evaluation of a self-management programme, the Lifestyle Management for Arthritis Programme: long term follow up of a randomised controlled trial; observational and qualitative studies.

 R-PROMs: Rheumatology Patient Reported Outcome Measures for OT.
-Developing and evaluating activity of daily living (English, Dutch and German EDAQ), participation (VLAS) and hand function (MAP-HAND) measures in 8 musculoskeletal conditions.
+Developing and evaluating activity of daily living (English, Dutch and German EDAQ), participation (VLAS), hand function (MAP-HAND) and work outcome measures in 8 musculoskeletal conditions.
+Disseminating measures into practice.